Chapter 19: The Tragedy at Ong Thanh 062025

 assessment of the current situation.
 He let the chips fall where they

-may, but he also was good at reading what was going to be the results of
+may, but he was also good at reading the consequences for those affected

-Welch had been under fire enough times to know that certain
+Welch had been under fire enough times to know that specific

 general maneuvers were critical and needed to be agreed upon beforehand,